GRIDAPPSD/CIMHub/docs/CDPSM.rst

 Figure 19a: Optional references to shapes for OpenDSS, and players or schedules for GridLAB-D.

+The extension class is EnergyConnectionProfile, each instance of which could have many associations to EnergyConsumer, PowerElectronicsConnection, or SynchronousMachine as appropriate.
+One use case is to represent residential loads with the House extension class, and commercial spot loads with this extension class.
+A Python script will add the EnergyConnectionProfile instances, as other scripts presently insert houses, DER, and measurements.
+Then the CIMHub export function will netlist them as appropriate for OpenDSS and GridLAB-D.

 See attribute documentation for applicability.
 The shapes, players, and schedules are not maintained in CIM, i.e., they must be made available to the simulator from an external source.